 They’re bulky and heavy, but we can’t really drop them.
 Angelo carries a 30L daypack with his computer, external HD, USB sticks and plugs and cords, plus the cameras.

 I carry my computer in my 15L daypack, my tablet, and Coral’s Kobo.

 Melissa carries her own computer and e-reader in a small daypack.

-João carries the boys’ computer in his 15L daypack and José carries the boys’ tablet in his little bag, plus they each own an e-reader.
+João carries his computer in his 15L daypack and José carries his (or Angelo’s old) computer in his little bag, plus they each own an e-reader.